matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 In this method we should:

-- Initialize `Web3Provider` and `Signer` objects for interacting with zkSync.
+- Initialize a `Web3Provider` and a `Signer` to interact with zkSync.
-- Initialize the `Contract` object to interact with the `Greeter` contract.
+- Initialize the `Contract` object to interact with the `Greeter` contract we just deployed.

-2. Add the necessary dependencies:
+2. Import the necessary dependencies:

 ```javascript
 import { Contract, Web3Provider, Provider } from "zksync-web3";
 ```

-3. The two steps can be done the following way:
+3. Initialise the provider, signer, and contract instances like this:

 ```javascript
 initializeProviderAndSigner() {